This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending July 1, 2017.

 8. A June 26, 2017, article reveals that a truck driver in Australia who had experienced issues with his truck's brakes went to inspect them when the truck "rolled onto him, crushing his legs".

 Learn your company's procedures for dealing with situations like this.
 As the old saying goes, an ounce of prevention is worth a pound of cure.

 9. When will these truckers ever learn?

-One trucker hauling heroin and cocaine has been sentenced to 10 years in state prison for "possession with the intent to distribute", according to this June 26, 2017, article
+One trucker hauling heroin and cocaine has been sentenced to 10 years in state prison for "possession with the intent to distribute", according to a June 26, 2017, article.(b)

 Don't haul drugs!
 Not only can it cost you years of your life, but you may never be able to drive commercially again.

 10. The 5-day strike of California port truckers has ended, according to a June 26, 2017, article.

 A separate June 28, 2017, article states: "There's no mystery why shipping firms at the port prefer the independent contractor model: It saves them about 30% compared to the cost of operating with employee drivers."